lizglennphd/lizglennphd.github.io/content/consulting.md

   - block: markdown
     id: specialties
     content:
-      title: Specialties
+      title: Statistical Analysis and Data Science icon: devicon/rstudio
-      text: My main programming language is R as it is open source which supports reproducability, a part of the open science movement.
+      text: My main programming language is R. R is open source which supports reproducability, a part of the open science movement.
 R also allows me to create pipelines from data cleaning to data analysis to re-run analyses in an efficient, seamless, and reproducible manner. <p> I am also familiar with other statistical software such as SPSS, SAS, and Mplus. </p>
   - block: markdown
     id: statistics
     content:
       title: Advanced Statistical Analyses
-      text: Test text
+      text: |
+      - Structural Equation Modelling: How do these variables influence each other?
+In these models, we can also use latent variable modelling to increase precision of our findings.
+This approach includes mediation and moderation models.
+      - Latent Variable Modelling: How do individual data sources represent or measure larger theoretical concepts (latent variables)?
+Latent Variable Modelling includes Confirmatory Factor Analysis (CFA), meaning we are testing if certain items may represent subcategories, or subscales of an overall measure.
+      - Latent Growth Modelling (Longitudinal Data): Are there changes in these variables over time?
+Do certain variables or interventions impact change?
+      - Latent Profile Analysis: Within this population, are there distinct groups based on certain characteristics (variables)?

+        <p> Many of the above approaches are an advanced form of regression analysis, which is based on certain assumptions for the data.
+I am also familiar with other statistical tests that can answer research questions, even when the data is non-continuous or is not normally distributed.
+My consultations include ensuring that research questions are aligned with the data - either pre or post data collection. </p>

 ---